ucsd-cse29/fa25/src/pa/pa1/index.md

 - Any `.c` files you wrote (can be one file or many; it's totally reasonable to only have one).
 We will run `gcc *.c -o utfanalyzer` to compile your code, so you should make sure it works when we do that.
 - A file `DESIGN.md` (with exactly that name) containing the answers to the design questions
-- Your tests with expected output in files `tests/*.txt`, `tests/*.txt.expect`
+- Your tests are in files `tests/*.txt`

-Hand in to the `pa1` assignment on Gradescope.
+Hand in to the `pa1` assignment on Prairie Learn.
 The submission system will show you the output of compiling and running your program on the test input described above to make sure the baseline format of your submission works.
 You will not get feedback about your overall grade before the deadline.